octo-technology/OpenTezos/docs/ligo/examples.md

       False)
 ```

-Once everything looks ok, we can compile the main and save the output in a `advisor.tz` file.
+Once everything looks ok, we can compile the main function and save the output in an `advisor.tz` file.

 ```shell
 ligo compile-contract advisor.ligo indiceMain > advisor.tz